Managing the Application Control Policy

 The Events screen shows all the Application Control events for your account.
 These Security events are the Sub Type, Apps Security.

-You can learn more about using the Events screen here.
-You can use the SaaS Security API Data Protection preset to filter the events.
+You can learn more about using the Events page here.

 These are the fields that uniquely related to Application Control: